vicky-liu17/DD2417-Project/README.md

 This method provides a strong lexical baseline and helps measure the value added by more advanced semantic or neural approaches.

 The full implementation can be found in the notebook: `TF-IDF.ipynb`.

+## Logistic Regression with GloVe
+The code can be found in `GloVe.ipynb`.
+It assumes the glove6B embeddings are in `/data/glove.6B/glove.6B.50d.txt`.
+It will:
+1. load the GloVe embeddings
+2. load the cleaned dataset
+3. train the logistic regression classifier
+4. generate test set statistics
+5. run the classifier on user submitted questions.

+  Required packages:
+- pandas
+- sklearn
+- nltk